THE GREAT AMERICAN VACATION

 Dining out along the Aegean coast is a pleasure, especially if you enjoy seafood and fresh produce.
 There are countless seafood restaurants at all price ranges.
 A typical meal includes an assortment of hot and cold meze (appetizers), a mixed salad, and the catch of the day, capped off with a Turkish dessert.
 To make it authentic, accompany your meal with rakı (a spirit similar in taste to

 oúzo).
 Some of the more common fish you'll find along the Aegean coast are levrek (sea bass), çipura (sea bream), barbunya (red mullet), and lahos (grouper), as well as tasty smaller fish like sardalya (sardines).
+Note that most fish restaurants charge per kilogram for whole fish, and the prices often aren't listed; ask before ordering to avoid receiving an unexpectedly large bill at the end of an otherwise pleasant meal.
 Of course, there are plenty of meat and kebab restaurants around, too, if that’s what you’re craving.